psu-turbulence/lacunarity/README.md

 # lacunarity
 Lacunarity based method for quantifying spatial heterogeneity &lt;paper doi>.
-MATLAB and Python implementations are available in resppective branches.
+MATLAB and Python implementations are available in respective branches.